 Prognosis

-While there is no true cure for age-related fertility decline, patients who are promptly evaluated and referred to a reproductive endocrinologist have multiple options open to them for treatment, thanks to the technological advances in the field of assisted reproductive technology.
-This is important as patients with infertility can be strongly emotionally affected by their diagnosis.
-Prompt evaluation and referral to a specialist is the best thing that an OBGYN Generalist can do for their patients of advancing age who are seeking fertility.
-Another factor to consider is that artificial reproductive technology can be prohibitively expensive for patients as insurance often does not cover IVF.[13]
+While age-related fertility decline has no actual cure, patients who are promptly evaluated and referred to a reproductive endocrinologist have multiple options available to them for treatment.
+This is important, as patients with infertility can be emotionally affected by their diagnosis.
+Prompt evaluation and referral to a specialist is the best thing that an obstetric and gynecologic clinician can do for patients of advancing age who are seeking fertility.

 Complications